-Work submitted is expected to demonstrate higher-order thinking skills and represent the student's best possible effort on the assignment.
+Work submitted, particularly at the graduate level, is expected to demonstrate higher-order thinking skills and represent the student's best possible effort on the assignment.
 A student should NEVER ask an instructor what they made on a particular assignment for the purpose of determining how much effort to put into the next assignment.
-Any effort, on any activity, that is less that the student's best is insufficient and will most likely be reflected in the grade.
-Further, work submitted at the graduate level is expected to be of significantly higher quality than work produced at the undergraduate level.
+Any effort, on any activity, that is less that the student's best is insufficient and will likely, and rightfully, be reflected in the grade.
+If a passing grade is desired in this course, it must be demonstrated by virtue of your performance throughout the course.
+Further, work submitted at the graduate level is expected to be of significantly higher quality, and created with a significantly higher degree of self-direction, than work produced at the undergraduate level.